-- 11.1 Kaska may engage in discussions with neighbouring First Nations to inform the deliberations at the Natural Resources Council with regard to lands, water and resources. - 11.2 The Province has a duty to consult with First Nations.
-The Province will work with the Kaska through this Agreement and will continue to consult with other First Nations as appropriate. - 11.3 The Parties may participate in First Nations advisory processes with neighbouring First Nations to address regional issues or specific initiatives such as policy or legislation review.
+- 11.1 Nothing in this Agreement prevents Kaska Dena from engaging in discussions with neighbouring First Nations to inform the deliberations at the Natural Resources Council with regard to lands, water and resources. - 11.2 The Province has a duty to consult with First Nations.
+The Province will work with the Kaska Dena through this Agreement and will continue to consult with other First Nations as appropriate.

-12.0 Liard and Ross River First Nations
+12.0 Liard First Nation and Ross River Dena Council

-12.1 Upon a written request of the Liard or Ross River First Nation, or both, the Parties may negotiate an amendment to this Agreement to enable that First Nation to become a signatory to this Agreement with respect to the Kaska Traditional Territory.
+12.1 Upon a written request of the Liard First Nation or Ross River Dena Council, or both, the Parties may negotiate an amendment to this Agreement to enable that First Nation to become a signatory to this Agreement. with respect to the Kaska Dena Traditional Territory.